projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

        Example::

-        for general UOS, like LaaG or WaaG, it need set:
+        for general User VM, like LaaG or WaaG, it need set:
           --pm_notify_channel uart --pm_by_vuart pty,/run/acrn/life_mngr_vm1
           -l com2,/run/acrn/life_mngr_vm1
         for RTVM, like RT-Linux:
           --pm_notify_channel uart --pm_by_vuart tty,/dev/ttyS1

-       For different UOS, it can be configured as needed.
+       For different User VM, it can be configured as needed.